Parallel For

 • Define a variable or a global to store the key value.

 • Click the "parallelFor" step to configure its "Required" properties.
-Provide a name to the step.
-Provide a list of key values as below.
-The keys are comma-separated (as in 1,2,3 in this example), and the steps are iterated three times.
-A variable reference can also initialize the keys (which may contain 7, 3, 10), and the steps are iterated 3 times.
+Provide a name for the step.
+Provide a list of key values as shown below.
+The keys are comma-separated (e.g., 1,2,3 in this example), and the steps are iterated three times.
+A variable reference can also initialize the keys (e.g., 7, 3, 10), and the steps are iterated 3 times.
 The keys are always comma-separated by design.
-E.g., key-value 3 iterates only once, not three times.
+For example, key-value 3 iterates only once, not three times.
 Provide the variable or global reference to hold the key value.
 Click the Save button.
 Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

 • Click the "decision" step to configure its "Required" properties.
-Provide a name for the step.
-Provide the condition to evaluate.
-Click the Save button.
+Provide a name for the step and the condition to evaluate.
+Then click the Save button.
 Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

 • Click the "parallelForEnd" step to configure its "Required" properties.
-Provide a name for the step.
-Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Provide a name for the step, then click the Save button.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-• Save the process definition, create a new instance, and then execute it.
+• Save the process definition, create a new instance, and execute it.
 Render the process instance.
-Once executed, the workflow will automatically grow to have the number of paths based on the number of keys, as shown below.
+Once executed, the workflow will automatically expand to include as many paths as there are keys, as shown below.

 Definition Sample: